FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-02-03-using-auth0-in-angular-with-ngrx.md

 We are using effects for the asynchronous work to do when we are trying to manipulate the state after async actions like an http request have finished.

-We have three actions to listen to: the `login`, the `logout` and the `checkAuth` action which updates the state after redirecting.
+There are three actions to listen to: the `login`, the `logout` and the `checkAuth` action which updates the state after redirecting.

 ```
 .